sevedkim/sevedkim-personal-website/src/pages/posts/1000-words.md

 layout: ../../layouts/Layout.astro
 title: A Picture's Worth a 1,000 Docs
 ---
-A Picture's Worth a 1,000 Docs
+A PICTURE'S WORTH A 1,000 DOCS

 <br>